noclocks/NoClocksVault/04-RESOURCES/Lists/Checklists/Checklist - Design System.md

 ### Navigation and User Flow

 - [ ] Design clear and intuitive navigation
-    - Determine primary navigation items
+	- [ ] Determine primary navigation items
-    - Determine secondary navigation items
+	- [ ] Determine secondary navigation items
-    - Use clear and descriptive labels
+	- [ ] Use clear and descriptive labels
--  Create a user flow diagram #userflow
+- [ ] Create a user flow diagram

-    - Identify key user tasks
+	- [ ] Identify key user tasks
-    - Determine the sequence of steps for each task
+    - [ ] Determine the sequence of steps for each task
-    - Ensure smooth transitions between steps
+    - [ ] Ensure smooth transitions between steps
--  Implement breadcrumbs for easy navigation #breadcrumbs
+- [ ] Implement breadcrumbs for easy navigation

-    - Show the current page in the breadcrumb
+	- [ ] Show the current page in the breadcrumb
-    - Allow users to navigate back to previous pages
+	- [ ] Allow users to navigate back to previous pages

+### Accessibility and Usability

+- [ ] Ensure accessibility for all users
+	- [ ] Use appropriate alt text for images
+    - [ ] Use proper markup for headings and lists
+    - [ ] Test with screen readers
+- [ ] Optimize for usability
+	- [ ] Use clear and concise language
+	- [ ] Use familiar patterns and conventions
+    - [ ] Provide helpful error messages and guidance
+    - [Test with real users